ELMOROS/alx-system_engineering-devops/README.md

- this is my first attemptes
+ this is me first attemptes